-If you’re wondering how to improve a bad relationship – whether or not Valentine’s Day is around the corner! – these tips may help you fall in love all over again.
+Saying “We need to talk” to your partner isn’t fun or productive.
+Here’s how to improve a bad relationship without talking about it – these tips may help you fall in love all over again.

 How to Improve a Bad Relationship